make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Swiftnesses](https://github.com/Swiftnesses) for assistance with Devola patio heaters and Atomi string lights.
 - [odeBuXTeR](https://github.com/odeBuXTeR) for contributing support for Poolex Q-line pool heatpumps.
 - [peterforeman](https:github.com/peterforeman) for assistance with improving Fairland/Madimack support.
-- [Krispkiwi](https://github.com/Krispkiwi) for assistance with M027 curtain modules and debugging Kogan Kettle.
+- [Krispkiwi](https://github.com/Krispkiwi) for assistance with M027 curtain modules, Smart Ape solar lights and debugging Kogan Kettle.
 - [craibo](https://github.com/craibo) for contributing support for Jiahong ET-72W thermostats.
 - [x-keita](https://github.com/x-keita) for contributing support for Betterlife BL1500 IR heaters and Nexxt smart switches.
 - [Der-Nax](https:github.com/Der-Nax) for assistance with a second variant of energy monitoring smart switch and for contributing support for PY321-TY power clamps, Compteur smart meters and sensors on a Universal Remote Control.